Farts-Jousta/01---JavaScript-Drum-Kit/README.md

 # JavaScript-Drum-Kit

-### A key-toggled soundboard of varios drum sounds
+### A key-toggled soundboard of various drum sounds

 ---